egberts/egberts.github.io-src/content/articles/openssl-password.md

 The password file also can be secured using any one of the digest command options available.

-To find the available digests, the `openssl req -help` command will output many options related to the `[req]` section and creation of CSR certificate;, please noticed the `-*` option (at the beginning of the output).
+To find the available digests, the `openssl req -help` command will output many options related to the `[req]` section and creation of CSR certificate;, please notice the `-*` option (at the beginning of the output).
 That `-*` is the help notation for many-digest options.

 To list the available digest command options, execute:
 ```console